junweihsu/TRACE/README.md

 `/path/to/TRACE/TRACE.exe -w example_H2O.gro -g example_guest.gro -a example_urea.gro -h hbond_urea.txt`

-### Visualization with VMD

-To visualize the results, you need to install VMD (Visual Molecular Dynamics).

-After installing and launching VMD, load the visualization script by running the following command in the VMD console (Tcl prompt):

-'source /path/to/TRACE/visualize.tcl'

-Note: When calculating additive-coordinated cages, a valid hydrogen bond definition file conforming to our specifications must be provided.
+**Note:** When calculating additive-coordinated cages, a valid hydrogen bond definition file conforming to our specifications must be provided.
 The format and details of this file will be discussed in the "Command Line Options" section.

-Note: Water, guest molecules, and additives must be provided as separate `.gro` files.
+**Note:** Water, guest molecules, and additives must be provided as separate `.gro` files.
 You can use GROMACS' `gmx_mpi make_ndx` tool to create these separate index groups from your full system trajectory.

-Note: We generate a total of 9 output files for analysis.
+**Note:** We generate a total of 9 output files for analysis.
+All output files are saved by default in the current working directory.
+The output file names are fixed (non-randomized), so please be careful to avoid overwriting existing files.

 For detailed information, see Section 5: Output Files and Analysis.

+### 4. Visualization with VMD

+To visualize the results, you need to install VMD (Visual Molecular Dynamics).

+After installing and launching VMD, load the visualization script by running the following command in the VMD console (Tcl prompt):

+`source /path/to/TRACE/visualize.tcl`